theComputerGu/AndroidYouTube/README.md

 Gira: https://itayzahor1.atlassian.net/jira/software/projects/SCRUM/boards/1/backlog?epics=visible

-some side notes: -we chose to do a purple dark mode, it's not very polished but it looks better than just putting a lot of grey and black
+some side notes: -we chose to do a purple dark mode, it's not very polished but it looks better than just putting a lot of grey and black.